area9innovation/flow9/tools/flow9/readme.md

 dot on structs, which can be considered as an overloaded function.

 TODO CGraph:
-- We need a subtype with multiple types when the max is closed
+- We need a subtype with multiple types when the max is closed?
-- In addition to makeSupertype, also have a makeSubtype to restrict the overloads more
+- In addition to makeSupertype, also have a makeSubtype to restrict the overloads more?

-- ds/array_diff.flow
+- ds/array_diff.flow: Something with nested unions.
+Managable

-- fusion: FFn and FMaxConst type par mismatch
+- fusion: FFn and FMaxConst type par mismatch.
+Need simpler test case

+Need decision:
 - types.flow: implicit None type-parameter
 - ds/sparsearray: implicit type parameter in empty array
 - ds/vector: flow(ref []).
 Maybe we should postpone flow vs others
   and them make implicit type-pars flow?